gawsoftpl/hcloud-k3sup/README.md

 # Overview
 Script for create k3s cluster for dev or tests in Hetzner Cloud.
 SSH key you have add in Hetzner before run this script.
-Use SSH_KEY ENV for setup ssh key name.
+Use SSH_KEY ENV for setup already added ssh.
+Otherwise will generate ssh-key

 ## Required env
 ```